vamsikrishna-1530/reassessment/NextJs/Auth.md

 ### ✅ **2.
 How would you manage sessions in a Next.js app?**

 > Session management in Next.js typically involves storing and validating a token (like a JWT) or using a session object backed by cookies.
 For secure handling, **HTTP-only cookies** are preferred because they are not accessible via JavaScript and reduce XSS risks.
+> XSS, or Cross-Site Scripting, is a type of security vulnerability where an attacker injects malicious scripts into content that is then executed in the browser of another user.
+This can lead to serious consequences like data theft, session hijacking, or unauthorized actions on behalf of the user.
 >
 > On the server side, sessions are usually validated during SSR or API requests.
 Libraries like `next-auth` or `iron-session` can abstract session handling by securely serializing session data into cookies.